bertreb/plafonds/README.md

 mode: restart
 ```

-6. Reload the automation.
+6. Reload the automation (development tool->yaml-configuration -> reload automations)
-7. The sensor values should be updated to todays values
+7. The sensor values should be updated to todays plafond values